noopsd123/Amazon-Marketplace-Intelligence/README.md

 ## 📌 Overview

-Amazon Marketplace Intelligence is an end-to-end data pipeline and dashboard system that ingests raw Amazon product data, transforms it into analytical models, and surfaces competitive and operational insights through a 4-page Power BI dashboard.
+Amazon sellers and product analysts face three problems every day: they don't know where prices are heading, which categories have unmet demand, and which products are actually worth competing against.
+Spreadsheets can't answer these questions at scale across 26,000 products.

 The project answers real business questions: *Which categories have supply gaps?
 Where are the best-value products?
 How do prices shift week over week?* It is designed for product managers, brand analysts, and marketplace sellers who need data-driven answers — not guesswork.
+This project builds the infrastructure and analytics layer that makes those answers instant.

+A fully automated ELT pipeline extracts Amazon product data, loads it into BigQuery, and transforms it through dbt into clean, tested analytical models.
+A 4-page Power BI dashboard sits on top — built for four different audiences: executives tracking market health, analysts studying competitive positioning, product teams identifying launch opportunities, and sales teams monitoring price movements.

 **Stack:** Python · Google BigQuery · dbt · SQL · Power BI · Prefect · GitHub Actions